Today I want to spotlight foods rich in folates because not only are they essential for basic cell function in your body, they’re delicious!

 Folate deficiencies can also result from a poor diet, digestive diseases, low stomach acid, alcoholism, drug abuse, anemia, and pregnancy.
 Being deficient has been linked to many conditions, including autism spectrum disorder, depression, anemia, impaired immune function, spina bifida, cancer, and cardiovascular disease.

 There are specific whole foods packed with folate you should prioritize in your diet.
 If you are vegan, make sure to include these fruits, vegetables, and legumes daily.
-Pregnant women should prioritize the ten foods below and talk to their doctor about also including a folic acid supplement.
+Pregnant women should prioritize the ten foods below and be sure to talk to their doctor about also taking a folic acid supplement.

 When it comes to absorbing the folate in these ten foods, it is important to note that boiling folate-rich vegetables in water can decrease the folate content by up to 49 percent.
 Opt for raw or steamed vegetables instead.
 Folate can also be lost during the canning process, so try to eat fresh versions of these foods as much as possible.